ankelesh/kbs-gamedesign-and-stuff/kbs/Gamedesign/Tactical/Combat system/Phase_3_Advanced_Mechanics.md

 └─ All conditions must pass

 Effect:
-├─ Unit removed from battlefield (not corpse)
+├─ Unit removed from battlefield (not corpse) to "fled" container ├─ Hp not restored
-├─ Counts as "fled" for victory conditions
-└─ Returns after battle (if squad survives)
+└─ Returns after battle (if squad survives), i.e. restores hp to alive state

 Squad Survival Requirement:
 ├─ At least ONE unit must flee naturally (not die)